mesnitu/Bookx/ZC_INSTALLATION/[RENAME_TO_YOUR_ADMIN_FOLDER]/includes/extra_datafiles/bookx/Documentation.md

 ﻿
-# Important: This software is still in a beta testing stage!
+# Important: This software is still in a beta testing stage

->Note: with version 1.0.0 parts of this documentation are outdated.
+>Note: with version 1.0.1 parts of this documentation are outdated.

 This is the documentation page for the ZenCart product type BookX version 0.9.5 Beta (September 29, 2017).